-AWS Direct Connect is a network service that provides an alternative to using the Internet to connect a customer’s on premise sites to AWS.
+AWS Direct Connect is a network service that provides an alternative to using the Internet to connect a customer’s on-premises sites to AWS.

 Data is transmitted through a private network connection between AWS and a customer’s datacenter or corporate network.